ScJa/ercfund/FAQ.md

 It is commonly seen and widespread to sign transaction on-chain for multi-signature wallets.
 The reasons for this is simple and justified: It is difficult to manually sign transactions off-chain without a client-software designed for signing these transaction.
 Gnosis multi-signature wallet can be used with standard wallet software.

-However signing on-chain has some restrictions that make it unsuitable for an actively managed hedgefund: **Every transaction is very expensive.**
+However signing on-chain has some restrictions that make it unsuitable for an actively managed fund: **Every transaction is very expensive.**
-A hedge fund potentially has to send hundreds of transactions daily, which makes gas costs a big cost factor.
+An investment fund potentially has to send hundreds of transactions daily, which makes gas costs a big cost factor.
 What is so expensive about these multi-sig wallets?
 Let's say you have a wallet with 10 owners which requires 7 keys to send a transaction.
 I will make a very rough gas calculation comparing on-chain vs. off-chain for this scenario.